parvathic/mobile-ad-hoc-network-simulation-using-ns-3/README.md

 1] Delay

 - The average delay for a successful transmission is calculated and compared between the three protocols.
-A python code is used to parse the .flows file created by the File Moniter module in NS-3 [used in the code to run the simulation].
+A python code is developed from scratch to parse the .flows file created by the File Moniter module in NS-3 [used in the code to run the simulation].